LPP-ERM-KMS/pyRFtk/docs/source/Touchstone.rst

 containing 4 voltage probes.
 After this the signal goes through a capacitor L-section or the "matching box".
 Then it goes through the antenna and finally to the "pre-matching capacitor" Ca.

-We have the touchstone file for the antenna, called "tomas_icrh_linear_2017-vacuum.s2p", using this we can construct the following code to create the circuit:
+We have the touchstone :download:`file <Files/tomas_icrh_linear_2017-vacuum.s2p>`
+for the antenna, called "tomas_icrh_linear_2017-vacuum.s2p", using this we can construct the following code to create the circuit:

 .. code-block:: python